BSC-CNS-EAPM/AdaptivePELE/AdaptivePELE/docs/Examples.rst

 Running AdaptivePELE with GPUs
 ------------------------------

-Starting from version 1.6, adaptivePELE runs in different replicas (ony for MD simulations), this is necessary for running multinode GPU simulations, to run such simulation only two extra parameters are necessary, *numReplicas* and *trajectoriesPerReplica* (see `Simulation block`_ section for more details).
+Starting from version 1.6, AdaptivePELE runs in different replicas (ony for MD simulations), this is necessary for running multinode GPU simulations, to run such simulation only one extra parameter is necessary, *numReplicas* (see `Simulation block`_ section for more details).
 Here we show and example control file to run an MD simulation with 2 replicas and 4 trajectories per replica (8 trajectories total)::